-Start of “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.
+“Mothers and Children First” program begun at the Chiulo Hospital in Cunene Province; its aim is to ensure access to safe deliveries and care for newborns in four African countries.

-Start of an innovative intervention in Luanda to improve the diagnosis of diabetes, hypertension, and tuberculosis.
+Innovative intervention in Luanda to improve the diagnosis of tuberculosis, diabetes and hypertension.

-Start of “Mothers and Children First 1,000 Days” program, from pregnancy through the first two years of the child’s life.
+Launch of “Mothers and Children First.
+The First 1,000 Days” (the period from conception through a child’s second birthday).

 DOT pilot program begun in six municipalities in five provinces.
 Thanks to a photovoltaic system, electricity is ensured for the hospital in Chiulo.